-2.2.1 Preparation of Solvent
+2.2.1.
+Preparation of solvent

-A solvent was first prepared by blending 30mL of distilled water with 70mL of ethylene glycol (EG), with continuous stirring for 30minutes.
+A solvent was first prepared by blending 30 mL of distilled water with 70 mL of ethylene glycol (EG), with continuous stirring for 30 minutes.
 Following vigorous stirring, the resulting solution was divided into four equal portions.

-2.2.2 Preparation of Copper Sulfide Solution
+2.2.2.
+Preparation of Copper sulphide solution

-In the initial portion of the solvent, a mixture of 0.1M CuCl and 0.1 M thiourea was dissolved within a beaker, which was subsequently subjected to ultrasonication for an hour at 40°C. Subsequently, CuCl and thiourea were mixed in varying ratios of 1:1, 1:3, 1:5, and 1:7.
-These mixtures were then placed in an autoclave and maintained at 150°C for a duration of 4 hours.
+In the initial portion of the solvent, a mixture of 0.1 M CuCl and 0.1 M thiourea was dissolved in a beaker, which was then subjected to ultrasonication for 1 hour at 40°C. Subsequently, CuCl and thiourea were mixed in varying ratios of 1:1, 1:3, 1:5, and 1:7.
+These mixtures were then placed in an autoclave and maintained at 150°C for 4 hours.
 This process was replicated for each of the three ratios.
 After aging for three days, the resulting solutions were labelled S1, S2, S3, and S4, corresponding to the different ratios.

-2.2.3 Photocatalytic Experiment
+2.2.3.
+Photocatalytic experiment

 Photocatalytic experiments were conducted employing ammonia-doped CuS nanostructures to catalyze the decomposition of a dye.
-A 10ppm solution of methyl red was prepared, maintaining a pH of 6.
+A 10 ppm solution of methyl red was prepared, maintaining a pH of 6.

 The absorbance maximum of methyl red was identified at 464 nm, serving as the reference wavelength for all absorbance measurements.
-In each of the four separate beakers, 20mL of the methyl red solution was dispensed, followed by the addition of 0.2g of photocatalyst powder.
-Subsequent stirring ensued within a dark environment before transferring the beakers to a self-constructed photocatalytic reactor outfitted with a 36-watt white light source.
+In each of the four separate beakers, 20 mL of the methyl red solution was dispensed, followed by the addition of 0.2 g of photocatalyst powder.
+Subsequent stirring occurred in a dark environment before transferring the beakers to a self-constructed photocatalytic reactor equipped with a 36 watt white light source.
 The reaction rate was assessed utilizing Beer-Lambert's law (Eq.
 (1)), and the rate constant (k) was determined employing Eq.
 (2).

-Degaradtion % =
+Degaradtion% =

-$$(1 - \frac{A}{A0}) \times 100...$$
+$$(1 - \frac{A}{A_0}) \times 100$$

 (1)

-Where A is concentration of dye at time t=t and A_0 is concentration of initial time t=0.for rate constant we used another equation
+Where A is the concentration of dye at time t and $A_0$ is the concentration at time t=0. for the rate constant, we used another equation

-$$K = \log (A0/A)/t....$$ (2)
+$$K = \log(A_0/A)/t \tag{2}$$

-2.3 Characterization
+2.3.
+Characterization

-X-Ray Diffraction (XRD) Analysis were caried out using a 300/650 Miniflex instrument.
-The analysis spanned a 2θ range from 20° to 80° .
-Fourier Transform Infrared (FTIR) Analysis Functional analysis was conducted using a Perkin Elmer instrument.
-UV-Visible Absorption Studies Absorption studies were performed using a Perkin Lambda - 25 UV-Visible Spectroscopy instrument.
+X-Ray Diffraction (XRD) Analysis was carried out using a 300/650 Miniflex instrument.
+The analysis spanned a 2θ range from 20° to 80°.
+Fourier Transform Infrared (FTIR) Analysis.
+Functional analysis was conducted using a Perkin Elmer instrument.
+UV-Visible Absorption Studies.
+Absorption studies were performed using a Perkin-Elmer Lambda-25 UV-Visible Spectroscopy instrument.
 Photoluminescence (PL) Studies Photoluminescence (PL) studies were carried out using a Perkin Elmer LS-55 instrument at PC Ray Centre, ITM University, Gwalior.